danields966/ovpn-admin/README.md

 You need [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed.

-Setup firewall to allow connections to selected port for OpenVPN:

-    OVPN_SERVER_PORT=YOUR_OPENVPN_SERVER_PORT ./setup.sh

 ## Installation

-### 1. Docker

-There is a ready-to-use docker-compose config, so you can just change/add values you need and start it with [start.sh](https://github.com/danields966/ovpn-admin/blob/master/start.sh).
+There is a ready-to-use docker-compose config, so you can just change/add values you need and start it with [start_openvpn.sh](https://github.com/danields966/ovpn-admin/blob/master/start_openvpn.sh).

 You can create it from copying example file: